Facility Maintenance: Key Goals, Examples & Job Roles

 • Choosing a facility maintenance management software and training the team to use it

-• Overseeing asset management and work order management via a facility management software or computerized maintenance management system (CMMS) software
+• Overseeing asset management and work order management via a maintenance management software or, more specifically, a facility maintenance software

 Contrarily, examples of facility maintenance may cover: